petitg1987/deerVision/README.md

 # UrchinReleaseMgt
 Release management application for Urchin engine

-- Reports:
+- Issues:
-  - API to receive reports
+  - API to receive issues
+  - Web interface to see issues

+- Binaries:
+  - API to download binaries and retrieve last binaries version
-  - Web interface to see reports
+  - Web interface to see statistics of binaries